apecloud/kubeblocks/docs/developer_docs/fault_injection/aws-fault.md

 1. Write the experiment configuration to the `aws-detach-volume.yaml` file.

-   In the following example, Chaos Mesh injects a `detach-volume` fault into the two specified EC2 instance so that these two instance is detached from their own storage volume within 3 minutes.
+   In the following example, Chaos Mesh injects a `detach-volume` fault into the two specified EC2 instance so that these two instances are detached from their own storage volume within 3 minutes.

    ```yaml
    apiVersion: chaos-mesh.org/v1alpha1